 - The plaintiff suffered harm as a result of the breach of contract.

 The plaintiff in a breach of contract lawsuit may seek money damages and, if the breach is considered to be material, specific performance of the contract.
 Direct damages, or those directly related to the breach, are the most common damages awarded.
 There might also be “consequential” or “special” damages stemming from the breach.
 These additional damages can be somewhat difficult to recover, as they must be “within the contemplation of the parties” at the time of entering the contract.

 Additionally, the plaintiff may choose to seek incidental damages, which are similar in theory to consequential damages – i.e. out-of-pocket expenses – but typically easier to prove as they require reliance rather than contemplation.
 And lastly, in some cases, the plaintiff will have the option to rescind the contract and clear both parties from all obligations.

 Hiring a Breach of Contract Attorney

 While it may seem simple on the surface, breach of contract is one of the more complex areas of business law.
-If you believe a contract has been breached, or are being accused of breaching a contract, the San Diego breach of contract attorneys at Gehres Law Group, P.C. can provide reliable, affordable legal counsel.
+If you believe a contract has been breached, or are being accused of breaching a contract, the San Diego breach of contract attorneys at Gehres Law Library can provide reliable, affordable legal counsel.
 We have advised countless clients on breach of contract claims, looking out for their best interests while simultaneously equipping them with crucial contract knowledge that they can use for the rest of their lives.
 Call us at 858-964-2314 or contact us online to schedule your free consultation today.